Amysmart11/django-project/README.md

 # Amysmart
-source code for django project.
+Source code for django project.
 This is my first django project.